MelkhiorVintageComputing/SBusFPGA/README.md

 The Curve25519 Engine currently exposes an IOCTL to do the computation, which has yet to be integrated usefully in e.g. OpenSSL.
 It could use a interrupt line, but it's not yet implemented in software.
 The load/store unit used the same Wishbone/SBus bridge as designed for the USB OHCI.

-The cg3 emulation requires the custom Pmod, and colors are vert limited at 2 bits per channel, so it's for testing mostly.
-It can work as a PROM console, a NetBSD console, and with X11, all as an non-accelerated framebuffer.
+The bw2/cg3/cg6 emulation requires the custom Pmod, and colors are vert limited at 2 bits per channel, so it's for testing mostly. bw2/cg3 can work as a PROM console, a NetBSD console, and with X11, all as an non-accelerated framebuffer.
 Resolution can be arbitrary but is fixed in the bitstream at synthesis time, the current design can go up to 1920x1080@60Hz. cg6 emulation is similar but uses a micro-coded VexRiscv core to emulate some of the cg6 hardware acceleration, enough to accelerate the PROM console, the NetBSD console and X11 EXA acceleration in NetBSD 9.0.
-However, for both the cg3 and the cg6, some unknown bug causes corruption of the UVM (virtual memory) subsystem when running X11.
+The cg3/cg6 emulation was also tested with the original PROM code for cg3 (501-1415) and TGX+ (501-2253), but this requires hardware-based initialization (instead of PROM-based) and prevent exposing other devices in the PROM code.

 ### Special Notes

 Currently the design uses a Wishbone Crossbar Interconnect from Litex instead of a Shared Interconnect, as for some reason using a Shared Interconnect causes issues between devices (disabling the USB OHCI seem also to solve the issue, it generates a lot of cycles on the buses).
 I might be misusing Wishbone.
-With the Crossbar, all devices are usable simultaneously.
+With the Crossbar, all devices are usable simultaneously if they fit in the FPGA.

 As not everything lives in the same clock domain, the design also use a Wishbone CDC, a wrapper around the one from [Verilog Wishbone Components](https://github.com/alexforencich/verilog-wishbone).